What is OH&S?

 One very important reason to promote health and safety in your workplace is that breaching WHS laws can result in significant penalties, or worse, the closure of your business.
 Some examples of workplace health and safety breaches include the following:

-• Negligently causing the death of an employee
+- negligently causing the death of an employee

-• Taking any action that puts someone at risk of injury, illness or death
+- taking any action that puts someone at risk of injury, illness or death

-• Not taking measures to prevent a risky situation from occurring
+- not taking measures to prevent a risky situation from occurring

-• Failing to comply with regulatory requirements.
+- failing to comply with regulatory requirements.

-There are 3 categories of offences under the model WHS laws.
+There are three categories of offences under the model WHS laws.
 The categories are based on the severity of the offence and the severity of the penalty that someone with a health and safety duty may incur for breaches.

 Category 1: These offences incur the highest penalty.
-A category 1 offence occurs when a duty holder exposes someone to a risk of death or serious injury or illness without a reasonable excuse or the duty holder is reckless regarding the risk of death or serious injury or illness.
+A category 1 offence occurs when a duty holder exposes someone to a risk of death or serious injury or illness without a reasonable excuse, or the duty holder is reckless regarding the risk of death or serious injury or illness.

 Category 2: This is the next highest penalty.
 Offences under this category occur when a duty holder fails to comply with their health and safety duty, and that failure exposes someone to the risk of death or serious injury or illness.